devential/devential.github.io/about.md

 ### Contact me

-My twiter profile is linked in the footer.
+My Twitter profile is linked in the footer.
 Send me a private message there.
 I'll put up my email some other time.